leancodepl/contractsgenerator/README.md

 2. Error codes are `int32`s,
 3. `Number`s are `int64`s,
 4. There are probably more restrictions that I've missed or introduced them unawarely.

+## Usage

+It is worth noting that only the .NET part will be shared between target language tools, everything else will be platform-specific.
+With this approach, we can optimize whatever we like to optimize - being it tool development experience, distribution simplicity or end-user experience.

+We have a couple of options:

+### Docker container

+The easiest one to distribute - we can pack all the tools in a single docker container.

+Pros:

+* Easy distribution,
+* Works everywhere,
+* We can develop apps separately and mix-and-match versions.

+Cons:

+* macOS might be problematic,
+* Windows without WSL2 can also be problematic,
+* Versioning might be hard,
+* Resulting images will be heavy.

+### Separate tools

+We can distribute every tool separately, leveraging language-specific tooling.

+Pros:

+* Easy distribution,
+* We can develop apps separately and mix-and-match versions.

+Cons:

+* Every developer has to have .NET Core installed or at least install the tool separately,
+* It might be PITA to match versions correctly, as we must manage two separate tools,

+### Embedded

+We can go a step further and embed AoT-compiled (or just a single, framework-independent executable) in the target-language tool.

+Pros:

+* The target tool controls version of the .NET counterpart,
+* End-users don't need to have .NET Core installed,
+* They don't need to know that the tool exists (!),
+* The usage will boil down to `npx generate` or something like that.

+Cons:

+* Tool development might be harder, as we have a hard dependency of a specific generator version,
+* Lang-dependent package will be heavy, as it needs to embed whole .NET Core runtime (if AoT does not work),
+* The packaging might be awkward.